Provisional Patent Application: Complete 2026 Guide

 Can I file a provisional patent application myself?

 You can file without an attorney, but it carries real risk.
-A provisional patent application with vague or incomplete descriptions may not support the claims you need in your non-provisional application.
+A provisional patent application with vague or incomplete descriptions may not support the claims you need in your non-provisional application, and by the time that problem surfaces it is often too late to fix.
 Most inventors benefit from working with a patent attorney to draft the description properly from the start.

 Does a provisional patent application provide international protection?